Are 'Love Is Blind' Season 9 Stars Jordan Keltner and Megan Walerius Still Together?

 (Image credit: Adam Rose/Netflix)

-Spoilers for the first six episodes of Love is Blind season 9 ahead.
-Watching the first episode of Love is Blind season 9, it’s hard to see a relationship between Jordan Keltner and Megan Welarius coming.
+Spoilers for all of Love is Blind season 9, including the reunion, ahead.
+Watching the first episode of Love is Blind season 9, you might not see a relationship between Jordan Keltner and Megan Welarius coming.
 Sure, there’s a connection between the two—though it appears somewhat lackluster for a woman who introduces herself to the camera and men as “Sparkle Meg.”
 Not to mention, for the first two or so episodes of the Denver, Colorado-set season of the hit Netflix reality show, Jordan’s just one of three connections for Megan—and he’s not even the frontrunner out of that trio.
 By the end of the first six episodes of Love Is Blind, which hit streaming on October 1, it’s hard to fathom a show without the couple.
-Considering how tumultuous their connection has been already this season, we’re breaking down Jordan and Megan’s relationship on Love Is Blind season 9 so far—and whether they might still be together after filming.
+The pair’s love story is unconventional to say the least, so we’re breaking down Jordan and Megan’s relationship on Love Is Blind season 9—and whether they might still be together after filming.

 jordan and megan from love is blind season 9 after their proposal on a couch